-Step 1 – Make sure you have the necessary skills
+Step 1 – Make Sure you Have the Necessary Skills

-Like I mentioned before, dummies don’t do well in this business, however, this is not to say you need a master’s degree in business to succeed, but you do need to have some basic skills to be able to run your business successfully.
+As I mentioned before, dummies don’t do well in this business, however, this is not to say you need a master’s degree in business to succeed, but you do need to have some basic skills to be able to run your business successfully.

-- Math Skills: Don’t worry you don’t need to be a math wizard, but, you do need to understand probabilities, sports gambling is all about numbers and probabilities, and you should be able to understand them if you expect to succeed.
+- Math Skills: Don’t worry you don’t need to be a math wizard, but, you do need to understand probabilities, Sports gambling is all about numbers and probabilities, and you should be able to understand them if you expect to succeed.

-- Business Administration: There’s a lot that goes into running your own business, one very important aspect is time management, you need to prioritize tasks that provide added value to your service, and you also need to have some basic accounting skills.
+- Business Administration: There’s a lot that goes into running your own business, One very important aspect is time management, you need to prioritize tasks that provide added value to your service, and you also need to have some basic accounting skills.
 This last one has become an easy task for bookie agents thanks to the use of comprehensive betting software that provides great reporting, effectively cutting your work time by 2/3 at least.

-- Sports Gambling: I know this seems to be an obvious point, but, you would be surprised by the number of people who are interested in becoming a bookmaker that have no interest or knowledge of sports.
+- Sports Gambling: I know this seems to be an obvious point, but, you would be surprised by the number of people who are interested in becoming a bookmaker that has no interest or knowledge of sports.
 You don’t need to be an active gambler, in fact, my advice is, don’t gamble unless you are laying off action, but, you need to understand how gamblers think, what they like, and what they find annoying, if you cannot do this, then you better look for another way to make money, this is not your gig.